AhmadAbdallah13/onBoarding-projects/README.md

 # OnBoadring Projects
 Project One (HTML & JS):
-  Last to my knowledge everything is working fine.
+  The first time running the form produces an error but after refreshing everything is working fine.
 Project One - Bootstrap & JQ:
   Height of sidebar is not full because of class row.
-  Footer doesn't go bottom until i put class fixed-bottom (was working before I put the class row) Project Two - Django:
+Project Two - Django:
   All Finished